Two Kooks » ALL RECIPES » Fish and Seafood » Roasted Shrimp with Gremolata Dressing

 Rate this recipe here

-Toss plump roasted shrimp with a zesty Gremolata dressing of fresh parsley, lemon, garlic and olive oil for a delicious simple light dish.
-In less than 20 minutes, you can have an elegant dinner on the table or an impressive appetizer for your guests.
+Toss plump shrimp with a zesty dressing of fresh parsley, lemon, garlic and olive oil for a delicious and simple baked shrimp recipe with gremolata dressing.
+Less than 20 minutes for a lovely dinner or impressive appetizer.

 Prep Time12 minutes